Code-Institute-Submissions/McHugh1894-MS3-CookBook_SepResub/README.md

 ## Description

-this is a fictional recipe book website created for my milestone project 3.
+This is a fictional recipe book website created for my milestone project 3.

-A modern styled website for a fictional recipe book that is fully equipped and standards with added classes and long opening hours.
-It's hope is to attract new members through an easy to use website.

 ## Table of Contents